jaredhazlett/mapping_lats/README.md

 Welcome to mapping_lats.
 This repository demonstrates the use of python, pandas, geopandas, and data from the census bureau and kaggle to understand where we're likely to see Chipotle restaurants.
 This demonstration focuses on California counties, their variations in housing prices, and the preponderance of Chipotles in those counties.
 Below is a high level run through on how to perform this task.
 Look to the jupyter notebook for further details.

-Step 1. - Download our datasets.
+Step 1. - Download the datasets.
 In our case, we're interested in understanding where we'll find Chipotles in California.
-1. Kaggle Dataset on Chipotle Locations: https://www.kaggle.com/jeffreybraun/chipotle-locations Thanks to Jeffrey Braun for posting this data on kaggle!
+1. Kaggle Dataset on Chipotle Locations: https://www.kaggle.com/jeffreybraun/chipotle-locations Thanks to Jeffrey Braun for posting this data to kaggle!

 2. Census Buerau API - https://www.census.gov/data/what-is-data-census-gov/guidance-for-data-users/how-to-materials-for-using-the-census-api.html
       We'll register for an API token and use requests.get method to download the specific data that we're looking for.

 3. Tigerline Shape files - https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html
       We'll download the tiger line shape files as we'll need to merge our Chipotle stores Lat/Lng with our county shape files to understand where Chipotles are located at the county level.

+To reduce the difficulty of wrangling with the Census Bureau API and Tiger Line Shape Files, or just to speed up your process (if time is of the essence) you can download preset datafiles from the Census Reporter https://censusreporter.org.
+While knowing how to navigate the API is helpful, this tool has helped me out in a pinch.

 Step 2. - Cleaning
 1. The raw data file from the Census Buerau API needs relabeling.
 We'll look to their helpful documentation on what each column stands for. https://api.census.gov/data/2018/acs/acs5/groups/B25075.html